 Add a fun twist to the classic french fries with our Arby’s Curly Fries Recipe!
-You can skip the line to get these classic Arby’s seasoned curly fries by remaking them at home.
-They’re more inexpensive, and they taste as good as the original, if not better.
-Enjoy a fast food meal at home with these crispy on the outside, soft on the inside baked curly fries!
+You can skip the line to get these classic fries by remaking them at home.
+They’re inexpensive and taste as good as the original, if not better.

 How To Make Curly Fries Without A Spiralizer

 A batch of crispy seasoned curly fries has spicy notes from the cayenne and paprika, with hints of garlic and onion.
-Crispy on the outside and fluffy on the inside fries are just what you need for the perfect snack.
+Crispy on the outside and fluffy on the inside fries are just what you need for the perfect homemade curly fries.

 Bring a large pot of water to a boil.
 Then add 1 teaspoon of salt into the boiling water.